rudransh-singh/currency-conversion-system/README.md

 The 4 files that need to be compiled to generate the final executable binary file are priorityqueue.c, graph.c, UserInterface.c and main.c.
 The command to do this is:
 $ gcc priorityqueue.c graph.c UserInterface.c main.c -o final

 Here, final is the binary file that can be executed.
-To run the program, type the followind command:
+To run the program, type the following command:
 $ ./final < input.txt

 The file input.txt contains a list of all user inputs for a single run of the program.
 The list of user commands in the file usually starts with "Add Trade Bank" and ends with "Exit".
 Each user command in input.txt is on a separate line.